i05nagai/memorandum/language/english.md

 * cause obj to do
     * reason
         * to make something happen, especially something bad
+* cause obj obj
+    * I hope that the children haven't caused you too much trouble
 * pay attention to
 * draw attention to
 * catch/get someone's attention